-Where supplementary information has been given, it may be presented in an easy read format.
-An example easy read format has been produced by the NHS England Thames Valley Area and Bath, Gloucestershire, Swindon and Wiltshire Area Teams in consultation with patients and specialist skilled healthcare staff.
+An example easy read format has been produced by the NHS England Thames Valley Area and Bath, Gloucestershire, Swindon and Wiltshire local offices in consultation with patients and specialist skilled healthcare staff.
 This can be found here.

 Providers need to ensure that resources used meet the requirements of this guidance.